St. Ouen F.C.: Teams

 St. Ouen have three men's teams playing in the Jersey Football Combination.
-St. Ouen also run teams at under 12, under 14, under 16 and under 18 levels.
+St. Ouen also run teams ranging from under 12s up to under 18 levels.
 They have also represented Jersey in the Channel Islands Champions League against teams from Guernsey.
 St. Ouen also ran a cricket club for its members during the off-season however the cricket club split from the football club in 1968 to become an independent club but retained the St. Ouen name.